allora-network/allora-model-maker/README.md

 This will:

  - Copy the model’s files and dependencies into the packaged_models/package folder.
- - Run test's for inference and training to validate funtionality in a worker
+ - Run test's for inference and training to validate functionality in a worker
  - Generate a configuration file, config.py, that contains the active model information.

 #### Next Steps